 Woodbury Farms is a registered Angus seedstock, commercial cow-calf, and farming operation located five miles north of Quenemo, Kansas in Osage County.
-Our operation spans five Kansas counties- Osage, Franklin, Lyon, Chase, and Wabaunsee- which allows us to mitigate risk associated with weather such as rainfall and drought plus storms and lightning, as well as other factors such as disease.
+Our operation spans four Kansas counties- Osage, Franklin, Chase, and Wabaunsee- which allows us to mitigate risk associated with weather such as rainfall and drought plus storms and lightning, as well as other factors such as disease.
 Our closest summer pasture is 15 miles from home and our farthest pasture is 65 miles from home, which means every Woodbury cow climbs on a truck to go to grass each spring and many hours are spent on the road each summer checking on them.

 The Woodburys have been in the cattle business in Osage County since our great-grandfather Fred Woodbury bought land north of Olivet in 1881.
 Fred’s son, Howard K. and his wife Rachel Evans Woodbury, expanded the farm and the Hereford based commercial cowherd starting in 1928.
 The resulting calves from this herd were finished on the Olivet farm and shipped to terminal markets in Kansas City and St. Joseph, Missouri.
 Howard’s son, Fred H., joined the operation upon graduation from Kansas State in 1956.